 Therapeutic activities and safe physical interaction with an animal assistant help mentally challenged patients in expressing what they truly feel inside.
 They don’t even have to voice it out to their counselor during a treatment session.

 No doubt about it.
-Our favorite canines are, indeed, man’s best friend.
+Our favorite canines are, indeed, man’s best friend, the best animal or pet.
 Dogs are the most utilized animals not only because they are widespread pets.
 Research has proven that dogs can pick up human emotions quickly and find ways to work around them to make the human feel better in an instant.
 No wonder two of the great leaders mentioned above had lots of dogs.

 This might be a little unusual, and many might not believe it, but horses are next to dogs in providing care and comfort to distressed humans.

-Horses can mirror a patient’s behavioral and emotional state, which is excellent for assessing the true feelings of a mentally problematic patient.
+The horse is an animal that can mirror a patient’s behavioral and emotional state, which is excellent for assessing the true feelings of a mentally problematic patient; thus, great for therapy.
 They also quickly respond to nonverbal cues due to their innate observant nature.

 “In my clinical practice as a professional counselor, I have worked with a dog, a rabbit, and horses and I’ve noticed benefits–especially anxiety reduction and relationship enhancement–when working with all three species,” says Leslie Stewart, Ph.D., LPC.

 Dogs, cats, horses, rabbits, birds, guinea pigs, and llamas are all considered animals fit for pet treatment.
 But counselors don’t pick a well-behaved animal and then bring it right inside the hospital or a treatment session.
 These animals involved need to be certified through an ethical training program.
 They must have core competencies to aid counselors in helping people.